web3mining/nft-collection/README.md

 ## Proof-of-Work

-To implement a distributed timestamp server on a peer-to-peer basis, we will need to use a proof-of-work system similar to Adam Back's Hashcash [6], rather than newspaper or Usenet posts.
+To implement a distributed timestamp server on a peer-to-peer basis, we will need to use a proof-of-work system similar to Adam Back's Hashcash, rather than newspaper or Usenet posts.
 The proof-of-work involves scanning for a value that when hashed, such as with SHA-256, the hash begins with a number of zero bits.
 The average work required is exponential in the number of zero bits required and can be verified by executing a single hash.

-For our timestamp network, we implement the proof-of-work by incrementing a nonce in the block until a value is found that gives the block's hash the required zero bits.
+For BTC timestamp network, implement the proof-of-work by incrementing a nonce in the block until a value is found that gives the block's hash the required zero bits.
 Once the CPU effort has been expended to make it satisfy the proof-of-work, the block cannot be changed without redoing the work.
 As later blocks are chained after it, the work to change the block would include redoing all the blocks after it.

 ```
        ┌────────────────────────────────────────┐      ┌────────────────────────────────────────┐